viktorCodes/username-Login/README.md

 # Introduction

-A Simple App built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A Simple App built using the MVC Architecture, we have also implemented "authorization" so folx can sign in with username, customize & personalize the app

 ---